aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 ### 6.5 conditionals

-Sometimes constraints must be expressed as conditional statements, for example, in the following profile we are checking that if a field is named `created_at` must have a schema of type `dateTime`:
+Sometimes constraints must be expressed as conditional statements.
+For example, in the following profile we are verifying that if a field is named `created_at`, it has a schema of type `dateTime`:

 ```yaml
 #%Validation Profile 1.0